knight666/portfolio/source/projects/thief.md

 _Thief_ is a video game title produced by [Eidos Montréal](http://www.eidosmontreal.com) and was released in February 2014 for Steam, Xbox One and PlayStation 4.
 [Nixxes](../projects-by-employer.html#nixxes) was contracted to convert the title from Xbox One to Steam/Windows.
-As a Systems Programmer, I was responsible for making the user interface friendly for players using mouse and keyboard, redesigning the user interface for mouse interaction and fixed bugs related to UI, input and the underlying platform.
+As a Systems Programmer, I was responsible for adding support for mouse and keyboard input, changing the user interface to be more mouse-friendly and for fixing bugs related to UI, input and the underlying platform.

 ### Keyboard and mouse prompts ###